The Colorado Springs pedestrian accident attorneys of the Green Law Firm, P.C., are dedicated to protecting the rights of the injured.

 When crossing the street, even on a crosswalk, don’t assume all traffic will stop.
 Watch for turning vehicles and visually clear all lanes you must cross.
 Look left, right, then left again before crossing and always stay alert.

 However, time limits apply, allowing you only a certain amount of time to bring a claim for your injuries.
 Therefore, it is ideal to have a Colorado Springs pedestrian accident attorney look at your claim immediately.

-Contact the experienced Colorado Springs pedestrian accident attorneys at the Green Law Firm today to schedule a no-obligation consultation and discuss your case.
+Contact the experienced attorneys at the Green Law Firm, P.C. today to schedule a free, no-obligation consultation and discuss your case.
 Call us today at 1-719-694-8515 or fill out the contact form on this page.